 Jewish farmers settled in clusters in Colchester, Norwich, East Haddam, and Newtown.
 By 1928, the Jewish Agricultural Society estimated Connecticut was home to 1,000 Jewish farms and 5,000 Jewish farm families.

 Life was hard on the farms, and many farmers worked part-time in small local industries.
 In the photo above, farmers worked part time in the Levine coat factory.
 Mary Dralick, pictured at the top of this page worked as a sewing machine operator at Levine & Levine Ladies Coats.
 She was shown on her father’s farm, where she helped with the milking and the chores after a day of work at the shop.

 In 1940, Farm Security Administration photographer Jack Delano went to Colchester to photograph the Jewish farmers.
 He was Jewish, and he wanted to illustrate the plight of the part-time farmer.
 During the Depression, people who both farmed and worked part-time in light industry weren’t eligible for federal relief programs aimed at helping farmers.

 When Delano went to Colchester in November 1940, one-quarter of the town was Jewish – down from half in 1920.
 Colchester’s Jews ran dairy and poultry farms, clothing factories and retail stores.
-The photo above shows Mr. and Mrs. Abraham Lapping, Jewish poultry and dairy farmers.
-"They run a small farm and take in tourists during the summer," wrote Delano.
+Delano took the photo of Mr. and Mrs. Abraham Lapping, Jewish poultry and dairy farmers.
+“They run a small farm and take in tourists during the summer,” wrote Delano.

 Delano also took photos of Colchester’s synagogue and Hebrew School, below.